I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Tiffany, you said you'd behave," Hego growled, glaring at Tiffany in a manner that let them know he actually was related to Shego and Isabel.

 "I thought I would, but seeing this..."
-Tiffany motioned to the trio roughly with both of her hands.
+Tiffany hissed and motioned to the trio roughly with both of her hands.
 "It just shows that you're the only normal one in your family.
 Your sister is a bigger pervert than your father."

 "Hego, I really hope you didn't plan on marrying this surgery-enhanced bitch because I'm about to fry her," Shego snarled as she held up her hands.
 It was one thing to insult her, but it was another thing to insult their father and to claim that Hego was the normal one out of their family.